Code-Institute-Submissions/stiofanEimeid-routeRep2.0/testing.md

 ### Unsolved Bugs

-Marker images from Google are blocked on browsers not in incognitio mode. ```Failed to load resource: net::ERR_BLOCKED_BY_CLIENT``` appears in the console.
-Appears to be a cache/cookie issue but can only get around it by switching to incognito mode.
+Marker images from Google are blocked on desktop and laptop version of Chrome when not in incognitio mode. ```Failed to load resource: net::ERR_BLOCKED_BY_CLIENT``` appears in the console.
+This appears to be a cache/cookie issue but as mentioned one can get around it by switching to incognito mode.

 Attempts to repurpose duplicate code into a single function at lines 273-297, 308-332, 343-367 of main.js ran into difficulties when pushed to GitHub and displayed on GitHub pages.
 The markers fail to display and ```Uncaught TypeError: b is not a function``` appears console when the page.